 Important points to consider before following the below-mentioned troubleshooting steps to fix BEX error in QuickBooks:

-- Make sure that the name of QuickBooks company file is less than 35 characters.
+- Make sure that the name of the QuickBooks company file is less than 35 characters.

-- You must use the latest version of the QuickBooks Desktop application.
+- You must use the latest release of the QuickBooks Desktop application.

 Note: Windows 10 doesn’t support QuickBooks 2014 and older versions.